 Career Outlook and Salary

 Graduates of a master's degree program in Spanish will be able to compete for a variety of jobs where Spanish is commonly spoken.
 The publishing industry offers many opportunities, as do elementary and secondary schools where Spanish teachers are desperately needed.
 Some career outcomes include those as a Spanish teacher, a writer for a Spanish-language newspaper or periodical, literary critic, travel agent or interpreter.
-According to the U.S. Bureau of Labor Statistics, travel agents earned an average annual wage of $33,950 in 2010, whereas interpreters earned a mean income of $49,790 that same year (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, travel agents earned a median annual salary of $35,660 in 2015, whereas interpreters and translators earned a median annual income of $44,190 that same year (www.bls.gov).

 Continuing Education Information